Leonid95/discount-application/README.md

 # discount-application
 This is a web application where every user can see the information about actual discounts on groceries from different stores.
+Current CRUD application is built on the base of Spring Boot, Spring MVC and Spring Security frameworks.
+It stores data in PostgreSQL database and comunicates with this database using Hibernate framework.
+Users can also manipulate discounts using Rest API.